WCGS Book Prize for 2019

 - Keynote Address: in cooperation with Canadian Association of University Teachers of German (CAUTG), the awardee will present a keynote address about the winning book at the Association’s annual conference, normally held at the end of May in conjunction with the Congress of the Humanities and Social Sciences.
 The winner’s transportation, accommodation, meals, and conference registration fees will be covered by the Waterloo Centre for German Studies, and it is expected that the winner will attend most if not all of the three-day conference.
 Acceptance of the prize is conditional upon agreeing to attend the conference and deliver a keynote address.
 (If the winning book is co- or multi-authored, one of those authors will be invited to make the presentation.)

-- May 2020: keynote address at the annual CAUTG conference
+- Spring 2021: the 2020 WCGS Book Prize winner presents a keynote address at the annual CAUTG conference

 - Books will be judged on the significance of their contribution to our understanding of any aspect of the German-speaking world.
 Significance will be measured in three areas: